hpe-dev-incubator/hpe-dev-portal/content/platform/data-services-cloud-console-api/home.md

 ### Documentation and Tutorials

-The overview of the Data Services Cloud Console is at [this link](https://www.hpe.com/us/en/storage/data-services-cloud-console.html#overview).
-There will be more blogs that will provide more information to help customer adopting this API.
+The overview of the Data Services Cloud Console is available at [this link](https://www.hpe.com/us/en/storage/data-services-cloud-console.html#overview).
+There will be more blogs that will provide more information to help customer adopting this API with examples, code snippets and many other helpful information.

 ### Supported API Categories (Services)

+The API categories for DSCC grows in accordance to the expansion of the DSCC services that are going to released in future.
+Current services that are available as recorded today is:

 1. DataOps Manager
 2. Event Audit